mike-quiroga/carbonldp-website/README.md

 3. Write your content in markdown ( https://guides.github.com/features/mastering-markdown/ )
 4. Add an excerpt, place a comment `<!-- more -->` the post excerpt will be from the beginning to where the comment was place.

+### Important Notes for Contributors

+- Do not manually modify the CHANGELOG.md file.
+In our workflow, this is the responsibility of the manager when accepting and merging the pull request.

+### File Structure

+    .
+    ├── .idea
+    ├── build
+    ├── carbonldp-panel
+    ├── hooks
+    ├── node_modules
+    ├── public
+    ├── scaffolds
+    ├── server
+    ├── source
+    ├── themes
+    ├── .gitignore
+	├── .travis.yml
+	├── _config.yml
+	├── CHANGELOG.md
+	├── db.json
+	├── Dockerfile
+	├── gulpfile.js
+	├── LICENSE
+	├── package.json
+	├── README.md
+    └── semantic.json